Parallel voting: Proposals for use

-New Zealand considered adopting Parallel Voting but instead MMP was more popular.

-In New Zealand, the Royal Commission on the Electoral System reviewed the electoral system in 1985-86 and considered SM to be a possible replacement for plurality voting, which was in use at the time.
-They suggested SM could be implemented in New Zealand with the following features: each elector would have 2 votes, 1 for a constituency candidate and the other for a party list; there would be a total of 120 seats, with 90 seats determined by votes in constituencies and the remaining 30 from party lists; a modified Sainte-Laguë method would be used to allocate list seats proportionate to a party's total share of votes, a threshold of 5% was suggested before parties could be allocated seats.
+In New Zealand, the Royal Commission on the Electoral System reviewed the electoral system in 1985–86 and considered parallel voting as a possible replacement for the single-member plurality (SMP) system in use at the time.

-The commission came to the conclusion that SM would be unable to overcome the shortcomings of New Zealand's previous plurality electoral system (FPP).
-The total seats won by a party would likely remain out of proportion to its share of votes—there would be a "considerable imbalance between share of the votes and share of the total seats"—and would be unfair to minor parties (who struggle to win constituency seats).
-In the indicative 1992 electoral referendum, SM was one of the four choices of alternative electoral system (alongside MMP, AV and STV), but came last with only 5.5 percent of the vote.
-By clear majority, a change to MMP was favoured, as recommended by the Royal Commission, and was subsequently adopted after the 1993 electoral referendum.
+The commission came to the conclusion that parallel voting would be unable to overcome the shortcomings of New Zealand's previous SMP system.
+The total seats won by a party would likely remain out of proportion to its share of votes—there would be a "considerable imbalance between share of the votes and share of the total seats"—and it would be unfair to minor parties (who would struggle to win constituency seats).
+In the indicative 1992 electoral referendum, parallel voting was one of four choices for an alternative electoral system (alongside MMP, AV and STV), but came last with only 5.5 percent of the vote.
+An overwhelming majority of voters supported MMP, as recommended by the Royal Commission, and the system was adopted after the 1993 electoral referendum.

 In another referendum in 2011, 57.77% of voters elected to keep current the MMP system.
-Among the 42.23% that voted to change to another system, a plurality (46.66%) preferred a return to the pre-1994 plurality electoral system (also known as First-past-the-post, FPTP).
-Supplementary member was the second-most popular choice, with 24.14% of the vote.
+Among the 42.23% that voted to change to another system, a plurality (46.66%) preferred a return to the pre-1994 SMP system.
+Parallel voting was the second-most popular choice, with 24.14% of the vote.